Mathew Kelly (chair), Brian Roberts, Susan Swanson

-The Art Department provides a wide range of experiences within the fields of Art and Art History.
+The art program provides a wide range of experiences within the fields of Art and Art History.
 Students work closely with their instructors to develop their creative voice and discover the influence of art throughout history.
 In studio courses, students learn to work firsthand with materials, idea generation strategies, conceptual development, and skill building techniques.
 Courses in Art History integrate the skills learned and practiced in the studio into the study and critical analysis of visual and material cultures.
 Students use the knowledge gained through the close study of works and history to think critically about the relationships between art and a range of human endeavors.

 In addition to the classroom experiences, our students are active in a variety of student organizations and co-curricular activities.
 All of these experiences contribute to the total development of our students and help prepare them to become leaders for the 21st century.